sauravhathi/lpu-cse/shortway/myperfectice/allans.md

 15. Which of the following can replace the given underlined statement with a single word?
 True friends are example of pure happiness.

 Ans: Bliss

+1. If, in a certain code language, ‘DWJZ’ is the code for ‘HAND’ then what is the code for ‘LEGS’?

+Ans: HACO

+2. In a certain code language, 'RUSSIA' is coded as 75.
+How will 'INDIA' be written in that code?

+Ans: 98

+3. In the following question, there are four alternatives, out of which three are related to one another in a certain way and hence form a group.
+Find the odd one out.

+Ans: Grapes

+4. In the following question, there are four alternatives, out of which three are related to one another in a certain way and hence form a group.
+Find the odd one out.

+Ans: Drums

+5. Direction: Which of the following alternatives best completes the analogue given below?
+Rubber : Tree : : Ivory : ?

+Ans: Elephant

+6. If, in a certain code language, ‘HERO’ is coded as 10800 then what is the code for ‘ZERO’?

+Ans: 35100

+7. Direction: Which of the following alternatives best completes the analogue given below?
+Jack : Jenny : : Tom : ?

+Ans: Queen

+8. Direction: Which of the following alternatives best completes the analogue given below?
+Fish : 0 : : Birds : 2 : : Elephant : ?

+Ans: 4

+9. Which of the following numbers/terms is not related to the rest of the given three numbers/terms?

+Ans: 316

+10. In a certain code language, the word ‘SUBSTITUTE’ is coded as ‘TSCQUGUSUC’.
+How will ‘COMPLEMENT’ be written in that code?

+Ans: DMNNMCNCOR

+11. In the following question there are four alternatives, out of which three are related to one another in a certain way and hence form a group.
+Find the odd one out.

+Ans: Salt

+12. Direction: Which of the following alternatives best completes the analogue given below?
+23 : 92 : : 25 : ?

+Ans: 100

+13. Direction: Which of the following alternatives best completes the analogue given below?
+Kerala : Malayalam : : Meghalaya : ?

+Ans: Khasi

+14. In the following question, there are four alternatives, out of which three are related to one another in a certain way and hence form a group.
+Find the odd one out.

+Ans: Iron

+15. In a certain code language, the word ‘PHONE’ is written as ‘SERKH’.
+How will ‘SAMSUNG’ be written in that code?

+Ans: VXPPXKJ